Constrained Polynomial Zonotopes: Conclusion

 \section{Conclusion}

-We introduced \textit{constrained polynomial zonotopes}, a novel non-convex set representation that is closed under linear map, Minkowski sum, Cartesian product, convex hull, intersection, union, and quadratic and higher order maps.
-We derived closed formulas for all relevant set operations, and showed that the computational complexity of all relevant set operations is at most polynomial in the representation size.
-Furthermore, we derived closed formulas for the representation of zonotopes, polytopes, polynomial zonotopes, Taylor models, and ellipsoids as \textit{constrained polynomial zonotopes}.
-The computational complexity of the conversion from other set representations is at most polynomial with respect to the dimension.
+We introduced constrained polynomial zonotopes, a novel non-convex set representation that is closed under linear map, Minkowski sum, Cartesian product, convex hull, intersection, union, and quadratic and higher-order maps.
+We derived closed-form expressions for all relevant set operations and showed that the computational complexity of all relevant set operations is at most polynomial in the representation size.
+In addition, we derived closed-form expressions for the representation of zonotopes, polytopes, polynomial zonotopes, Taylor models, and ellipsoids as constrained polynomial zonotopes.
+Moreover, we demonstrated how to enclose constrained polynomial zonotopes by simpler set representations.
+In combination with our efficient techniques for representation size reduction, constrained polynomial zonotopes are well suited for many algorithms that compute with sets.